 A term policy provides you with a substantial amount of coverage at extremely low rates.
 Also, you have the option of converting it into a whole life policy when you are older.

 So, instead of buying whole life insurance and spending a lot of money on premiums, you can buy term insurance at a fraction of the cost and invest the rest of the money in index funds.
-It is one of the best ways to build a significant retirement corpus.
+It is one of the best ways to build a significant retirement fund.

 So, he recommends buying a term policy whose coverage amount is equivalent to 10 to 12 times your annual income.
 He also says that the duration of your term policy should be long enough to cover you until your children become independent and start living on their own.